MVMR: A New Framework for Evaluating Faithfulness of Video Moment Retrieval against Multiple Distractors: Implementation Details

-\paragraph{MMN} \cite{wang2022negative} adopts a dual-modal encoding design to get video clip and text representations.
-We utilized the publicly deployed code\footnote{https://github.com/MCG-NJU/MMN} to implement our own MMN model for our experiment using exactily same hyper-parameters setting.
+\textbf{MMN} \cite{wang2022negative} adopts a dual-modal encoding design to get video clip and text representations.
+We utilized the publicly deployed code\footnote{https://github.com/MCG-NJU/MMN} to implement our own MMN model for our experiment using exactly the same hyper-parameters setting.

+\textbf{G2L} \cite{li2023g2l} is a sort of stat-of-the-art model, extending MMN architecture.
+We utilized the publicly deployed code\footnote{https://github.com/lihxxxxx/G2L} to implement our own G2L model for our experiment using exactly the same hyper-parameters setting.

-\paragraph{Cross-Encoder Transformer (CET)} is a cross-modal encoding model implemented based on 6-layered transformer architecture.
-It is designed to predict the start and end points of a video moment by utilizing a model architecture which is used in the QA task.
+\textbf{Cross-Encoder Transformer (CET)} is a cross-modal encoding model implemented based on a 6-layered transformer architecture.
+It is designed to predict the start and end points of a video moment by utilizing a model architecture, which is used in the QA task.
 We concatenate the pre-extracted video clip features and the text features derived from the Distil-BERT to use as an input of the transformer.
-To concatenate two extracted features, we should equalize the dimensions of two features with a linear layer as follows:
+To concatenate two extracted features, we should equalize the dimensions of two features with a linear layer as $\bar{H}^{v} = H^{v}W^{v}$ and $\bar{H}^{q} = H^{q}W^{q}$, where $H^{v} \in \mathbb{R}^{l_{v}, d^{v}}$, $H^{q} \in \mathbb{R}^{l_{q}, d^{q}}$, $W^{v} \in \mathbb{R}^{d^{v}, d}$, $W^{q} \in \mathbb{R}^{d^{q}, d}$. $H^{v}$ is the pre-extracted video clip features and $H^{q}$ is the features extracted using Distil-BERT.
+And then, we derive the representation of each video clip feature from the last layer of the transformer-encoder as follows: